codysoyland/django-qunit/README.md

   Note that `suite.json` attributes are not inherited by lower level directories, so you need to define `suite.json` files for each folder that needs additional assets loaded.

+  Additionally, you can include `.html` files in any testing directory.
+The contents of each of these files will be included on that directory's testing page inside a `div` with an id determined by the name of the file.
+For example, for the example stuctur above, `stub_a.html` would be included in a `div` with id `stub_a`.
+All html stubs are wrapped in a `div` with id `qunit-html-stubs`, and this `div` is given the css property `display: none`.

 License
 =======